wenthingteo/Presotea_DBMS/README.md

 - Plans to open new branches necessitate a robust database system for efficient data management.

 ### Proposed Solution
-To address these challenges, our group aims to develop a robust database management system tailored to the specific needs of Presotea SS2.
+To address these challenges, our group aims to develop a database management system tailored to the specific needs of Presotea SS2.
 This system will enable quick and precise access to information, improving operational efficiency and customer satisfaction.

 ### Features
 The proposed database management system will include the following features: